ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d4 - e - LAB - Wiki Countries.md

 - To display all borders .map() over it (it's an array)

+## Iteration 2 | Linking it all together

+We load data from `.json`

+## Iteration 3 | Fetch countries data from an API

+We get data from API

 ## Iteration 1.4

 - Flags: you can skip it (focus on React)